nathanielwin/DOMS_Detection/README.md

 In this phase, my main goals are:
 - Design microcontroller interface
 - Integration between 3 EMG sensors and microcontroller
-- Deploy machine learning model that have been built in PC into microcontroller
+- Deploy machine learning model that have been built in PC into microcontroller to detect DOMS after cycling

 ### So, there you have it!
 My journey from collecting sensors data to deploying machine learning model into microcontroller.
 Feel free to check out the code! 🤓